 3. Spinach

 Spinach is a moisture-loving crop best suited to cold weather.
 In temperate areas, it can be grown in raised beds when the outdoor weather conditions are too cold for warm-season crops like tomatoes and peppers.
-Raised beds also make the job of weeding and watering the baby spinach seedlings much easier (especially during the rainy seasons that spinach thrives in).
+Raised beds also make the job of weeding and watering the baby spinach seedlings much easier (especially during the rainy seasons when spinach thrives).

 4. Peppers